-The process is a lot like abstract painting.
+The process is a lot like an abstract painting.
 Try not to overdo it and have fun.

 Use Wooden Backgrounds for Your Photography

 Wooden backgrounds never go out of fashion.
 They have an earthy, natural appeal.
-This gives your photos a feeling of warmth and coziness.
+This gives your photos a feeling of warmth and cosiness.